ARION

 Maggie gave her a thumbs-up gesture, and then a finger-wave to everyone else before she turned back toward Gallant Fox for her return flight.

 Hatteras took a back seat in one of the carts, but before he settled in, he peeled off the wool sweater, leaving him in just a plain white undershirt, pants and boots.
 “I can see why you’re all wearing shirts and shorts,” he remarked.
-“I’m sweating like a dog… a wire-haired terrier, to be exact.
+“I’m sweating like a dog… a wire-haired terrier, to be expected.
 I’ll need some of my own light weather clothes if this is the kind of humidity you have here.”

 “Our crater is in the middle of a rainforest,” Ken said as he put his full cart into motion.
 “Like the rainforests of Earth, we’re near the equator and we get frequent rains.
 They usually don’t last long, but it’s almost daily and it keeps the humidity up.”
 He swept a hand in a general motion around them.
 “Welcome to spring, summer, fall and winter all wrapped up into one season!”